Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 Using the Authentication Token

-1. Include the authenticationToken in your WebSocket connection headers as X-ZUMO-AUTH
+1. Add the authenticationToken to your WebSocket headers as X-ZUMO-AUTH

-2. This token will authenticate all WebSocket communications with our server
+2. This token authenticates all communications with our server

 TYPESCRIPT